stfc/PSyclone/tutorial/practicals/LFRic/building_code/2_built_ins/README.md

     call invoke( setval_c(field_out_w0, 0.0_r_def) )
 ```

-and the process the modified algorithm by calling `make test` as outlined
+and then process the modified algorithm by calling `make test` as outlined
 in the *Step 3* below.
 Then add the next built-in:

 ```fortran